anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-tdd.md

 Your goal is to allow the user to enter a phrase at the command line and then print out the phrase in the correct order but with the words reversed.

-1. It turns out, you can change the value of `sys.argv` directly:
+a.
+It turns out, you can change the value of `sys.argv` directly:

 ```python
 import sys
 sys.argv = ['production.py', 'this is a test'] #setting the command-line argument "this is a test"
 ```

-2. Checking what is printed is a little bit more difficult, but not much.
+b.
+Checking what is printed is a little bit more difficult, but not much.
 You just change where `sys.stdout` goes so that you can grab the results:

 ```python
 from io import StringIO